Shaderlayan/Atramentum-Luminis-Resources/AUTHORING.md

 The mods you can make will target the "Textures and Materials" skin and iris frameworks.

-Please note that, while locating materials can be tedious in the current stable Penumbra version (0.6.6.5 at the time of writing), work is ongoing to eventually make it easier.

 For all of the sections below, you first have to select the wanted material in Penumbra's Advanced Editing window and go into the `g_MaterialParameter` part, in Advanced Shader Resources.
 Once you're done, don't forget to save your file.

 ### Iris/Skin: Glow Adjustment